 Your annual membership subscription is due on 1 January.
 Every year, we will contact you in November about your renewal.
-Payment is due on 1 January and must be received before 31st March otherwise your membership is at risk of cessation.
 If your firm pays your subscription, we will contact them direct to request payment.

 If you think you may be eligible for a reduced subscription rate due to low income, or life membership, please contact us immediately so we can amend your membership grade and adjust your annual fee.

 Failure to renew on time may result in disciplinary action.
 See the regulations, standards and guidance area for details.

 If you are on a low income, due to redundancy or retirement, you may be eligible for a reduced subscription.
 This is often available to members who are on a career break too.

 You can only apply for a reduced subscription rate when you renew your membership, which is due on 1 January every year.
 When the time comes, you can apply online or by calling us.

 You will be asked what your annual income is.
 When awarding reduced subscription status, we will take into account all your income, including interest on investments and savings, rent from properties and dividends.
 However we exclude pensions and state benefits.

 If you are granted a reduced subscription, it will run for a calendar year, regardless of any changes in circumstances.
 However, it cannot be back-dated, so if your income is reduced part-way through the year, we can’t amend your current subscription rate.

 The fees are based on your income and circumstances.
 These are the annual membership fees for 2019: